RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Deut.md

 <sup>22</sup> You shall not fear them; for Yahweh your God himself fights for you.”

 <sup>23</sup> I begged Yahweh at that time, saying,
-<sup>24</sup> <sup>b</sup>Yahweh, you have begun to show your servant your greatness, and your strong hand.
+<sup>24</sup> “Lord<sup>b</sup> Yahweh, you have begun to show your servant your greatness, and your strong hand.
 For what god is there in heaven or in earth that can do works like yours, and mighty acts like yours?
 <sup>25</sup> Please let me go over and see the good land that is beyond the Jordan, that fine mountain, and Lebanon.”

 <sup>26</sup> But Yahweh was angry with me because of you, and didn’t listen to me.
 Yahweh said to me, “That is enough!
 Speak no more to me of this matter.